Student at Boston College studying Communication

 -

-Moral dilemmas are a reality of life, and I trust that my upbringing will guide me throught them.
+Moral dilemmas are a part of life; I trust my upbringing to guide me throught them.

 -

-Philosophies are like elbows, everyone has them, it's how you apply them in daily life that counts.
+Philosophies are like elbows, everyone has one; it's how you apply yours in your daily life that counts.